• Skip to primary navigation

 Pronunciation - How Do You Say 'Spätzle' in German?

-Spätzle pronounce in German.
+Spätzle is pronounced in German.

 As a native German speaker, I'll be the first to admit this word is awkward to pronounce!
 The way I'd break it down is "sh-pets-luh."